indigoparadox/maug/README.md

 To use MVFS, an MVFS target must be specified in the program's Makefile, for example like `$(eval $(call MVFS,$(ASSET_FILES) $(BITMAP_FILES)))`.
 Then, `FORCE_MVFS` must be set to `1` in the Makefile before the targets that use it are called (i.e. every `$(eval $(call TARGET))` statement that comes after the first `FORCE_MVFS` statement in the Makefile will use the MVFS).

 MVFS is not supported on platforms like 16-bit DOS or Windows 3.x, as these platforms are restricted to very tiny segments that make it too problematic.

+## mlisp

+mlisp is a basic fully interpreted scripting language using S-expressions.
+More information on the available commands is in [the mlisp documentation](https://indigoparadox.codeberg.page/maug/group__maug__mlisp__commands.html).

 ## Troubleshooting